Leadership Programme for Councillors in Wales

 Programmes are cross-party and restricted to 25 councillors at any one session to ensure maximum participation.

-We offer two guaranteed places per council across the two programmes.
-Depending on the level of demand we may be able to offer additional places; however, no more than four councillors from each council can take part in each programme.
+We offer 2 guaranteed places per council across the two programmes.
+Depending on the level of demand we may be able to offer additional places; however, no more than 4 councillors from each council can take part.

 The Leadership Programme for Councillors in Wales is a modular development programme comprising of three, two-day modules over a three-month period.